 Pharmacy wholesalers are an integral part of the pharmaceutical industry, providing a vital link between manufacturers and pharmacies.
 They are responsible for buying drugs from manufacturers and distributing them to pharmacies, as well as providing other services such as credit and logistics.
 But how much money do they make?

-A wholesaler earns commissions and discounts equivalent to 5% of the list price.
-Therefore, the wholesaler absorbs 20% of the manufacturer's net price for distribution services.
+Wholesalers earn commissions and discounts equivalent to 5% of the list price.
+This means that they absorb 20% of the manufacturer's net price for distribution services.
 A company's gross profit is the difference between revenue received and costs of goods sold; gross margin is this amount expressed as a percentage of revenue.
 For example, gross profits for wholesalers are revenues received primarily from pharmacies, minus payments made primarily to manufacturers.

-Some of these gross profits are spent on other business expenses, such as marketing, R%26D, depreciation, interest, and taxes.
+Some of these gross profits are spent on other business expenses, such as marketing, R&D, depreciation, interest, and taxes.
 What remains after subtracting these expenses are net profits, which accrue to the shareholders who own the company.
 And perhaps most importantly, distributors take financial risks by taking ownership and keeping inventory.
-We also provide credit for products that we buy from manufacturers and sell to customers.
+They also provide credit for products that they buy from manufacturers and sell to customers.